aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/075_namespace/010-enable-namespace.md

 git push
 ```

-On the ArgoCD dashboard click on appofapps Application to see newly created namespace applicationset.
+On the Argo CD dashboard click on appofapps Application to see newly created namespace applicationset.

-::alert[If the new namespace is not visible after a few minutes, you can click on SYNC and SYNCHRONIZE in ArgoCD to force it to synchronize.]{header="Sync Application"}
+::alert[If the new namespace is not visible after a few minutes, you can click on SYNC and SYNCHRONIZE in Argo CD to force it to synchronize.]{header="Sync Application"}

 ![namespace-helm](/static/images/appofapps-namespace-applicationset.png)